 Search continues for Shopify exec reported missing in Ottawa

-The family of an Ottawa man who has been missing since Thursday is offering a $10,000 reward for tips that lead to him being found.
+Ottawa police continue to investigate the disappearance of a Shopify executive who went missing in Ottawa, and his family says they are not giving up hope.

 Brett O'Grady, 35, was reported missing Thursday, Oct.
 14, 2021.
 He was last seen in the Avro Circle area in the east end.
-An extensive police search for the Shopify executive is underway with the help of volunteers.
+An extensive police search for the Shopify executive took place over the weekend with the help of volunteers.

-"We love you, everyone here loves you ... just come home," said Becky O'Grady, Brett O'Grady's wife.
+However, Gord O'Grady, Brett O'Grady's father, told CTV Ottawa's Graham Richardson on Newstalk 580 CFRA on Monday afternoon that the police search was suspended Sunday night.

+"The police suspended the search in the particular area in the woods near his home because they don't believe he is in this area any longer," he said.
+"So, they've suspended the search.
+They're continuing the investigation.
+Now we're relying more on media and the public to provide, hopefully, leads to find him."

 In a press release, Ottawa police described him as a Caucasian man, 5-foot-8 (173cm) tall, with a medium build, brown hair and brown eyes.